-CNPA is a Non Departmental Public Body, and currently employs approximately 70 staff across a range of disciplines including Planning, Rural Development, Visitor Experience, Conservation, Communications and Corporate Services.
+CNPA is a Non Departmental Public Body, and currently employs approximately 85 staff across a range of disciplines including Planning, Communities, Visitor Services, Conservation, Land Management, Communications and Corporate Services.

 The purpose of the Park Authority is to promote partnership working and give leadership to all the bodies and agencies involved in the sustainable growth and development of the Cairngorms National Park.
 Through co-ordinating development and collective agreement of the Cairngorms National Park Partnership Plan (NPPP), the Park Authority aims to ensure the 'collective and co-ordinated delivery' of the four aims of the National Park, which are:

 a) To conserve and enhance the natural and cultural heritage of the area;